azuredevcollege/trainingdays/day7/challenges/challenge-3.md

 $ kubectl apply ./volumedemo.yaml
 ```

-Next we can connect to the container by running the `kubectl exec` command with argument `-t` and open a shell inside the container:
+Next we can connect to the container by running the `kubectl exec` command with argument `-it` and open a shell inside the container:

 ```zsh
 $ kubectl exec -it volumedemo -- /bin/sh